-A part of being a homeowner is making repairs on your home and in some instances, remodeling it.
-If you live in older home, built before the early to mid 1980s, you’ll want to make sure its asbestos-free before starting any projects.
-If it contains asbestos, it’s important to get it abated before any repairs or remodeling or it could end up severely impacting the health of anyone in your home.
+If you live in an older home built before the early to mid-1980s, make sure its asbestos-free before starting any projects.
+If your home contains asbestos, get it abated before any repairs or remodeling, as asbestos exposure can severely impact the health of anyone in your home.

 Where is Asbestos Located in Homes?

 Prior to strict regulations enforced by the Environmental Protection Agency (EPA), asbestos was used during construction projects on residential homes and commercial buildings.

 The most common places to find the dangerous mineral in residential homes include: